Even in Japan, it would be difficult to find a garden of this quality, says Sadafumi Uchiyama, a national garden consultant.

 Plantings, placement of stones, and the route of pathways all give the Garden wanderer constantly changing views.
 The visitor does not gasp in awe of the Garden; the visitor instead is made reflective.
 The Garden is meant to calm, to soothe.

-The Japanese Garden in Portland has its own personality reflected in five formal garden styles set on 9 acres: the Strolling Pond Garden, the Natural Garden, the Sand and Stone Garden, the Flat Garden and the Tea Garden.
-All described below.
+The Japanese Garden in Portland has its own personality reflected in five formal garden styles set on 9 acres: the Strolling Pond Garden, the Natural Garden, the Sand and Stone Garden, the Flat Garden and the Tea Garden, described below.

 Go and take a stroll with them . . .